cncf/tab/process/reference-architectures.md

 *Who: Acceptance should be done by the TAB members*

-Each submission should be checked by the TAB and accepted before the detailed work starts.
+Each submission should be reviewed by the TAB and accepted before the detailed work starts.
 The purpose of this step is to validate its relevance to the community and clarify any open items, potential overlaps with existing documents, etc.

-Once accepted work should start in expanding the content of the reference architecture.
+Once accepted, work should start in expanding the content of the reference architecture.

 ### Reviewed